 Financial instruments issued by the Company are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.
-The Company's preferred shares, common shares and options are classified as equity instruments.
+The Company's preferred shares, restricted shares, common shares, warrants and options are classified as equity instruments.